Adhesion/grav/README.rst

            wxGTK ftgl-devel ftgl python-devel mesa-libGLU-devel mesa-libGLU \
            glew-devel glew

-   Note that Fedora doesn't ship with ffmpeg, which greatly enhances codec support.
+   Note that Fedora doesn't ship with FFmpeg, which greatly enhances codec support.
    You can either build it from source as is detailed below in step 2, or you can do the following to acquire it from ``rpmfusion.org``::